LeetLLM

 Understanding SWE-bench

-SWE-bench has become the gold standard for measuring AI coding agents, but what does it test?
-We break down the benchmark methodology, its variants, scoring mechanics, and what the leaderboard results really mean for production engineering.
+SWE-bench is a widely used benchmark for measuring AI coding agents.
+This guide breaks down methodology, variants, scoring mechanics, and what leaderboard results mean for production engineering.

 Writing a sorting function is a different skill from exploring a 500-file Django codebase, identifying the three files that need changes, and producing a patch that resolves the issue without regressions.